Frequently Asked Questions

 How do I get my reaction risk assessment approved?

 Before being allowed access to the Facility, a detailed Project Plan, a Project Agreement and a Reaction Risk Assessment for the experiment must be completed and approved.
 This is done through LabArchives, our ELN.
-(If you do not have yet a Project Folder in the ROAR electronic notebook, request one by emailing email@example.com).
+(If you do not yet have a Project Folder in the ROAR electronic notebook, request one by emailing email@example.com).
 Use the Reaction RA template for the risk assessment: copy the template in your project folder, fill it with all required information and, once completed, sign it and specify a ROAR team member as witness.

 I need to talk to someone from ROAR or show them something about my reaction.
 When can I do this?